fritzrehde/watchbind/README.md

 All set environment variables `ENV` will be made available in all future spawned commands/processes, including the watched command, any executed subcommands, as well as commands executed in `set-env` operations.
 If multiple lines are selected, they will be separated by newlines in `lines`.

-### State management

-The `set-env` and `unset-env` operations allow you to manage state through environment variables.
-Additionally, you can use the `initial-env` option to specify a list of `set-env` commands that will be executed **before** the first execution of the watched command.
-This powerful combination allows you to set some initial state with `initial-env`, reference that state directly in the watched command, and update the state with keybindings at runtime with `set-env`.

-### Formatting with Field Separators and Field Selections

-`watchbind` supports some extra formatting features reminiscent of the Unix `cut` command:

-- **Field Separators**:
-Define a separator/delimiter to segment your command's output into distinct fields.
-Each separator will be replaced with an [elastic tabstop](https://nick-gravgaard.com/elastic-tabstops/), resulting in a "table"-like structure, similar to the `cut -d <SEPARATOR> -t` command.

-- **Field Selections**:
-Choose only specific fields to display.
-You can specify a comma-separated list of the indexes (starting at index 1) for individual fields (`X`), ranges (`X-Y`), or the capture of all fields from X onwards (`X-`).
-For instance, the field selection `1,3-4,6-` will display the first, third and fourth fields, as well as all fields from the sixth onwards.

-**Important**: The `lines` passed to the `exec --` operations will remain unformatted, i.e. will not have the separators replaced with elastic tabstops and will not have non-selected fields ommitted.

 ### Styling

 Foreground colors, background colors and boldness can be customized.